 The second step revolves around the trainee system.
 Those who’ll make it past the audition usually will join a big entertainment company as K-pop trainees.
 Even if you train, it still does not guarantee a debut as an artist with the company, but it is a step towards it.

 Some even still go to school while juggling their responsibilities as trainees along with other trainees.
-The company will examine if the K-pop trainee fits any groups they will debut throughout this period.
+The company will examine if the K-pop trainee fits any Korean idol groups they will debut in throughout this period.
 Big Bang’s G-Dragon is an excellent example of how long a training period can be, as he was a trainee for 11 years.
 However, most idol hopefuls will get to debut sooner than that.

 What to expect in the Kpop trainee process

-While the Korean idol hopefuls are in training, they are expected to maintain the same polished image once they have debuted as a part of the idol group.
+While the South Korean idol hopefuls are in training, they are expected to maintain the same polished image once they have debuted as a part of the idol group.
 They should hold at least basic etiquette and media training, but most importantly, stay out of trouble – namely, dating and drinking scandals.

 Although luckily for idols, the industry is changing to allow a little more freedom with dating in some regards.
 Just not right as they debut.
 There may also be some pressure to maintain a certain weight in some companies.

-However, as rigorous as a trainee system may seem, trainees also get some freedoms.
+However, as rigorous as a trainee system may seem, trainees also get some freedom.
 It is still totally okay to have social media accounts and use them as they wish – of course, while keeping up with a positive image.
 They can also work in commercials and music videos, modeling gigs, and sometimes even act in dramas or movies while in training.

 Step 3: Debut as a Kpop idol